Part of the 5 Star Car Title Loans chain · locations

 • Limited online transparency about actual APR, term lengths, and total costs

-• Small review base (11 reviews) limits independent verification of service quality
+• Small review base (11 reviews) limits comparable public verification context of service quality

 • Loan terms and availability vary significantly by state, creating uncertainty for cross-state applicants